joostkremers/mvn-el/README.md

 ## Tips ##

-When the compilation buffer looks garbled, it usually from the wrong terminal escape sequences.
-You may insert following code into your init script so that compilation buffer can correctly shows colored messages [ansi-color][4]:
+When the compilation buffer looks garbled, it is usually from the wrong terminal escape sequences.
+You may insert the following code into your init script so that the compilation buffer can correctly shows colored messages [ansi-color][4]:

     (ignore-errors
       (require 'ansi-color)